cosmonaut-ok/PiCOPIC/README.md

 # 0.b.: optional step to install HDF5 library with built-in helper
 user@host$ sudo make hdf5-install
 # end of 0.b.
-user@host$ make [COMPILE FLAGS] # see below about COMPILE FLAGS
+**WARNING!** if you don't want to use HDF5 output format, you must disable it manually with `--disable-hdf5` option for `./configure` script user@host$ make [COMPILE FLAGS] # see below about COMPILE FLAGS
 ```